5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 - **DMAR**: DMAR replacement table without Reserved Memory Regions so the I225-V LAN Card works in macOS Big Sur and Monterey.
 - **SSDT-AWAC-ARTC**: Special variant of `SSDT-AWAC.` Disables AWAC Clock and enables RTC as ARTC instead.
 Also disables legacy `HPET` device.
 - **SSDT-PORTS**: OS-agnostic USB Port Mapping Table for the Z490 Vision G. No additional USB Port kext or quirks are required.
 Since the USB ports are mapped via ACPI they will work in *any* macOS.
 See the "Additional Files" folder for a detailed list of available and mapped ports.
-- **SSDT-DMAC** (optional): Adds [Direct Memory Access Controller](https://electronicsdesk.com/dma-controller.html) to the device tree of I/O Registry.
-I am uncertain if this does something or if it's just cosmetic.
-By default, it's disabled.
+- **SSDT-DMAC** (optional): Adds a fake [Direct Memory Access Controller](https://electronicsdesk.com/dma-controller.html) to the device tree of I/O Registry.
+Disablked By default, since it's cosmetic.
-- **SDT-FWHD** (optional): Adds fake Firmware Hub Device (FWHD) to I/O Reg.
+- **SDT-FWHD** (optional): Adds fake Firmware Hub Device (FWHD) to I/O Registry.
 Used by almost every intel-based Mac.
-Disabled.
+Disabled by default since it's comsetic.
-- **SSDT-PMC** (optional): Adds Apple-exclusice `PCMR` Device to ACPI.
+- **SSDT-PMC** (optional): Adds fake Apple-exclusice `PCMR` Device to ACPI.
 Required for 300-series mainboards but optional on 400-series and newer.
 Disabled.
-- **SSDT-XSPI** (optional): Adds Intel PCH SPI Controller to I/O Reg.
+- **SSDT-XSPI** (optional): Adds Intel PCH SPI Controller to I/O Registry.
 Present on 10th gen Intel Macs (and some 9th Gen Mobile CPUs).
-I have to do some more research if this adds any functionality or not, so for the time being, I've disabled it as well.
+I have to do some more research if this adds any functionality or not.
+For the time being, I've disabled it as well.

 **NOTE**: More info about additional ACPI Tables can be found [here](https://github.com/5T33Z0/OC-Little-Translated/tree/main/01_Adding_missing_Devices_and_enabling_Features)

 ### About Kexts
 The following Kexts are disabled by default since I don't know which CPU, Hard Disk and SMBIOS you will be using:

 - `CPUFriend.kext` and `CPUFriendDataProvider.kext`.
-Create your own DataProvider kext using [CPUFriendFriend](https://github.com/corpnewt/CPUFriendFriend), replace it and re-enable the kext as well as `CPUFriend.kext`)
+Create your own DataProvider kext using [CPUFriendFriend](https://github.com/corpnewt/CPUFriendFriend), replace the existing one and enable both
 - `NVMeFix.kext`: recommended for all 3rd party NVMe SSD drives
 - `FeatureUnlock`: see comments for details
 - `RestrictEvents`: see comments for details